allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

 First, the set of symbols here is finite and small.
 We only have ten basic elements (or _entities_): ``zero``, ``one``, ``two``, ..., ``nine``, and four operators:
 ``plus``, ``minus``, ``times``, and ``over``.
-In real world problems like the ones we discussed at the beginning of this Chapter, you will have to deal with a potentially infinite set of entities and operators.
+In real world problems like the ones we discussed at the beginning of this chapter, you will have to deal with a potentially infinite set of entities and operators.
 For example, you will want Alexa to be able to control any voice-enabled device, or be able to build natural language interfaces for any table in your database.
 Second, the meaning of your utterances are completely unambiguous in the case of the toy problem.
 For example, ``seven`` always means ``7``, whereas, "Turn on the lights" can refer to any set of lights depending on your location when you issue that command.